HAKORADev/IMDER/README.md

 ### GUI Mode (Source Version)

 1. Launch: `python src/imder.py`
-2. Select processing mode from the dropdown (now with 10 options including **Drawer**)
+2. Select processing mode from the dropdown (10 options including Drawer)
-3. Choose resolution (start with 256×256 for speed)
+3. Choose resolution (standard presets or Custom up to 16384×16384)
+4. Select FPS (30-240) for video exports
-4. For **Drawer Mode**: Draw on canvas, then add target image
+5. For **Drawer Mode**: Draw on canvas, then add target image
-5. For other modes: Click "Add Media" on both panels to load images
+6. For other modes: Click "Add" on both panels to load images
-6. Optionally, use Rotate/Flip to adjust images
+7. Optionally, use Rotate/Flip to adjust images
-7. For advanced modes, use "Analyze Shapes" or draw custom masks
+8. For advanced modes, use "Analyze Shapes" or draw custom masks
-8. Enable audio options if desired
+9. Enable audio options if desired
-9. Click "Start Processing" to preview the animation
+10. Click "Start Processing" to preview the animation
-10. Export as PNG, MP4, GIF, or with synchronized audio
+11. Export as PNG, MP4, GIF, or with synchronized audio

 ### CLI Mode (Source Version)